Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-For example, \cite{kathan2022personalised} proposed fine-tuning the pre-trained general model for individual-level humor recognition by manually fine-tuning for individual humor inference tasks.
-In \cite{feffer2018mixture} a personalized Experts Network was proposed to adapt the same framework for personalizing valence and arousal for target users.
-In \cite{Rescigno202035811}, given a generic muscles fatigue detection model trained with the mass dataset, the dense layers are frozen separately to maintain the feature extraction capability and provide some starting guess for fine-tuning the user-specific inference model.
-The user-specific data is then passed into the personal model, which obtains features through the frozen convolutional layers and operates on the task-related dense layers to fine-tune for the user of interest.
-Similarly, \cite{woodward2021towards} trained a personalized model to detect the user's state of mental well-being.
-The feature extraction CNN layer is trained first using data from a general set and frozen after training.
-Next, the frozen 1D CNN layer is combined with the new fully connected layers to form a trainable model and practice on the target user's dataset.
-The proposed personalization architecture in \cite{barros2022ciao} also leverages the feature extraction ability of the pre-trained convolutional encoder in facilitating non-universal facial expression recognition.
+The proposed personalization architecture in \cite{barros2022ciao} also leveraged the feature extraction ability of the pre-trained convolutional encoder in facilitating non-universal facial expression recognition.
 It attached a new convolutional layer to the encoder aiming to learn the target dataset's specific representation.
 In \cite{li2020personality}, an inter-task fusion was suggested to fine-tune the generic aesthetics assessment model for personalized image aesthetic prediction.
 Proven that personality traits largely determine people's aesthetic preference for an image, the work proposed to derive the individual aesthetic score of an image as a sum of the image's generic aesthetic score and the linear combination individual's personality traits and that of the image.
 During the personalization stage, a small group of individual-rated images is used to train the generic aesthetic assessment model.
-Besides the individual-level fine-tuning, \cite{rudovic2018personalized} also proposed to fine-tune group-wise models for each group of children identified by their contextual information and individual characteristics, aiming to detect children's affect and engagement level in robot-assisted autism therapy.
-In \cite{rudovic2019personalized}, a human-assisted fine-tuning framework was introduced.
-To accurately perceive user-specific engagement levels, it incorporates human efforts for relabeling to ensure faster convergence of the model.
-During the personalization, the trained generic engagement classifier will task with providing primary inference on individual user videos.
-Among all the primary inferences, those with less distinguishability are queried to label by a human expert offline.
-Since the model re-learns from these human-labeled data, the personalized model is derived in a faster and more robust manner.